Roger Miret: Other work

+Miret has also worked as a record producer with his first work coming on Agnostic Front's 1998 album Something’s Gotta Give, he has since worked with other hardcore acts and helped produce other Agnostic Front albums.
 In 2012, Onno Cro-Mag (real name: Onno van Ravensteijn; d.
 2013) from Aardschok magazine of the Netherlands and Miret started the hardcore music record label Strength Records.

 With Jon Wiederhorn, Miret released My Riot: Agnostic Front, Grit, Guts & Glory in August 2017.
 The autobiography chronicles Miret's career as the vocalist of Agnostic Front as well as his upbringing; it focuses on Miret's trials and tribulations growing up in 1980s New York City.
 That same year Miret along with his fellow Agnostic Front bandmate Vinnie Stigma appeared in a documentary about the band titled, The Godfathers of Hardcore, directed by Ian McFarland.

+In 2025 Miret released his second book Agnostic Front - With Time, the comprehensive visual archives of Roger Miret, the book includes early and unseen photos and art from the band along with a tour diary which chroniclined their first US tour supporting their 1984 album Victim In Pain.

+Miret has also worked as a tour guide at the Punk Rock Museum on multiple occasions.